-- You had an amount on your 2016 Form 8915A, line 9, and you did not check the box on that line. - You had an amount on your 2017 Form 8915A, line 11, and you did not check the box on that line. - You made a repayment in 2018 of qualified 2016 disaster distribution amounts from line 10 of 2017 Form 8915A; or line 8 of 2016 Form 8915A.
+• You had an amount on your 2017 Form 8915A, line 11, and you did not check the box on that line.

+• You made a repayment in 2019 of qualified 2016 disaster distribution amounts from line 10 of 2017 Form 8915A; or line 8 of 2016 Form 8915A.
+See the example below.
+Also see the caution under Repayment of a Qualified 2016 Disaster Distribution, earlier, for limitations.

-Line 7.
-At any time during the 3-year period after the date you received a qualified 2016 disaster distribution, you can repay any portion of the distribution to an eligible retirement plan that is permitted to accept rollover contributions.
+Line 5.
+At any time during the 3-year period beginning 1 day after the date you received a qualified 2016 disaster distribution, you can repay any portion of the distribution to an eligible retirement plan that is permitted to accept rollover contributions.
 You cannot, however, repay more than the amount of the original distribution.
 See Repayment of a Qualified 2016 Disaster Distribution, earlier, for details.

-Enter on line 7 the amount of any repayments you made before filing your 2018 return.
+Enter on line 5 the amount of any repayments you made before filing your 2019 return.
 Do not include any repayments made later than the due date (including extensions) for that return nor any repayments of nontaxable amounts.
-If you repaid more than the amount on line 3 (including any excess repayments from 2017 on line 6), the excess will be carried forward to your 2019 tax return.
+If you repaid more than the amount on line 1 (including any excess repayments from 2018 on line 4), the excess can be carried back.
 Repayments made after the due date of your 2018 return (including extensions) but before the due date of your 2019 return (including extensions) generally will be reported on your 2019 tax return.
+Repayments made after the due date of your 2019 return (including extensions) but before the due date of your 2020 return (including extensions) generally will be reported on your 2020 tax return.
 However, you may have to file an amended return in certain situations.
-See Amending Form 8915A, earlier.
+See Amending Form 8915-A, earlier.
+For a discussion of repayments made more than 3 years and 1 day after the qualified 2016 disaster distribution to which the repayment relates was received, see the caution under Repayment of a Qualified 2016 Disaster Distribution, earlier.

 Example.
-You received a \$90,000 qualified 2016 disaster distribution on January 7, 2017, from your 401(k) plan.
+You received a \$90,000 qualified 2016 disaster distribution on May 7, 2017, from your 401(k) plan.
 You had an economic loss in the Kansas Severe Storms and Flooding.
-On April 1, 2019, you repay \$30,000 to your 401(k) plan.
-You file your return on April 10, 2019.
-Since the repayment was made before you filed your return, and not later than the due date (including extensions), you would enter the \$30,000 repayment on line 7.
+On April 1, 2020, you repay \$30,000 to your 401(k) plan.
+You file your return on April 10, 2020.
+Since the repayment was made before you filed your return, not later than the due date (including extensions) and within the 3-year period beginning 1 day after the distribution was received, you would enter the \$30,000 repayment on line 5.